A Christmas cracker for Torness visitor centre

 Visitors to Torness had some festive fun during the power station’s recent Christmas Cracker open learning week.

-Around 250 children from schools in the Lothians and Borders took part in the annual event which gives them an insight into everyday life at the power station.
-As well as having a tour of the station they had the chance to get up close to one of the on-site fire engines and take part in fire extinguisher training.
+Around 150 children from schools in the Lothian’s and Berwick took part in the annual event which gives them an insight into everyday life at the power station.
+As well as having a tour of the station, they had the chance to get up close to one of the on-site fire engines and take part in fire extinguisher training.

 They were also given the chance to meet officers from the Civil Nuclear Constabulary (CNC) and practice ‘first aid techniques’ with occupational health nurses.

-Station Director Paul Winkle said: “This is the fifth time our visitor centre has held the Christmas Cracker week and it is always a great event.
-The children enjoy the range of activities that are available on the day and it is an excellent opportunity for us to let people know about the how the station operates and the different kinds of work we do on site.”
+Visitor Centre Coordinator Faith Scott said: “Our annual Christmas Cracker week is always a great event.
+The children enjoy the range of activities that are available on the day and it is an excellent opportunity for us help them understand how the station operates and the range of jobs carried out on site.”

 Torness Visitor Centre is open year round and offers tours to individuals and groups aged 7 and over.
 To book you can contact email@example.com.